RFebrians/RFebrians/README.md

 😄 You can call me Eki.

-📝 Currently I am a student and a front-end research development.
+📝 Currently I am a student and a front-end research developer.

 In this repo , you can find prototypes and examples .
 Especially Javascript React ☕📜 and Python 🐍 .